 1.8 The Hounds should avoid transmitting on the Fox's transmitting frequency.
 Splits (separate transmit/receive capability or XIT/RIT) of up to 5 Khz may be used by the Fox, but the Fox will not ordinarily indicate where he is listening.
 The Fox can be expected to change his listening frequency often, depending on the number of stations calling and the frequency spread.
 Hounds who cannot work "split" or do not have RIT should nevertheless operate as far from the Fox's transmitting frequency as possible, or wait until late in the hunt when the Fox is working zero-beat.

-1.9 The dissemination, posting, or use of "spots" (i.e. reports about Fox activity that indicate a Fox's operating frequency) are prohibited during a hunt and will result in disqualification.
+1.9 The dissemination, posting, or use of "spots" (i.e. reports about Fox activity that indicate a Fox's operating frequency) is strictly prohibited during a hunt and will result in disqualification.

 The Fox's information may in some cases be "deemed" to be exchanged.
 That is, the Hunter need not acknowledge the Fox's information, and the Fox may work a list.
 For example, the Fox may call several stations and acknowledge their information one by one, while sending his own information only once for the list.
 Hounds must be operating at QRP power levels (5W or less) if the contact is to count in the competition.
 Hounds may participate at QRPp power levels (1W or less), in which case they should report their power as 1W or as mW as appropriate.
 Hounds may work each Fox only once per session.
 Hounds must not work the Fox again using a different call sign (e.g. a club call).
 Foxes may also compete as Hounds, and may claim one point for their own sessions as the Fox, and one point for each other Fox operating at the same time (this is to avoid having Foxes abandon their frequencies in order to work each other).1.11 Each Fox will post his log to QFOX as soon as practical after the completion of each hunt, ideally within 24 hours of completion of the Hunt.
 The log is to be in ASCII text format, showing one QSO per line with the following information: